schmaldeo/riveting-bot/README.md

 # Riveting Bot

 This is, the one and only, Riveting bot.
 It's built in `Rust` and runs with `Docker` ...or without.

 Primarily made for the **Riveting** community discord server. _(And to keep that one guy in check.)_

 # How to build and run

-The bot will read the discord token from the environment variable `DISCORD_TOKEN` , which must be set for the bot to connect.
+The bot will read the discord token from the environment variable `DISCORD_TOKEN`, which must be set for the bot to connect.

-You may use a `.env` file in the project root directory to specify it and any other environment variables for the bot.
+You may use a `.env` file in the project root directory to specify the token or any other environment variables for the bot.

 ## Build with Rust